 Blue Vinny has a rich history and was a favourite across Dorset until production stopped during the Second World War.
 Nearly 40 years ago local farmer Mike Davies, sought to revive this once loved cheese and began experimenting with a 300-year old recipe in the family kitchen at Woodbridge Farm.
 Using the milk from his heard of Fresian cows on his farm near Sturminster Newton, Mike has perfected the recipe over time and developed a range of soups and chutneys to compliment the cheese.
 Today, Blue Vinny is multi award winning and a crowd pleaser at events and food festivals across the UK.

-Palmers are considered one of the best independent Brewery’s in the UK and have been brewing ales from their base in Bridport, West Dorset since 1794.
+Palmers are considered one of the best independent Brewery’s in the UK and have been brewing real ales from their base in Bridport, West Dorset since 1794.
 The historic building is set on the banks of the River Brit and natural spring, which continues to play an instrumental role in the brewing process today.
 A mix of traditional and modern methods are used to ensure a consistent and brew.
 Head brewer, Darren sources the finest ingredients to ensure that each of their 5 ales and seasonal brews has a distinctive flavour.
 They have also just started to brew a craft keg called The Dorset Pale which is proving very popular.

 Dorset produce doesn’t get much more delicious than Purbeck Ice cream was started 30 years ago by husband and wife team Peter and Hazel as a result of farm diversification.
 Over the years they have developed more than 40 tempting flavours, including unique combinations such as ‘Rhubarb and Rosehip’ and ‘Dorset Truffle’.
 All of the ice cream is free from artificial flavours and additives and produced using rich double cream.
 Ingredients are sourced locally wherever possible and efforts are made throughout the process to reduce waste and be mindful of sustainability.